Internet security: secure websites with SSL and HTTPS

 - HTTPS and SEO

-The term SSL (short for ‘secure socket layer’) describes a technique for encrypting and authenticating data traffic on the internet.
-With regard to websites, the transfer between the browser and web server is secured.
-Especially when it comes to e-commerce, where confidential and sensitive information is routinely transferred between different parties, using an SSL certificate or a TLS (‘transport layer security’) is simply unavoidable.
+The term SSL (short for “secure socket layer”) describes a technique for encrypting and authenticating data traffic on the internet.
+With regard to websites, the transfer between the browser and webserver is secured.
+Especially when it comes to e-commerce and online banking, where plenty of confidential and sensitive information is routinely transferred between different parties, using a SSL certificate or a TLS (“transport layer security”) certificate is simply unavoidable.

-Here are some examples of types of sensitive data that should be protected with SSL encryption:
+Here are some examples of types of sensitive data that should be protected by SSL/TLS encryption:

 - Payment information: credit card numbers, bank details